fvzwieten/ansible-mixed-hol/exercise2.md

 [(top)](#table-of-contents)

-   1. Create Job Templates
+## Create-Job-Templates

-You now add job templates for each node in the above workflow.
+You now add job templates for each node in the above workflow:
-   * Log into Ansible Tower as linuxadmin(if you haven’t already)
+* Log into Ansible Tower as _linuxadmin_ (if you haven’t already)
-   * Go to “Templates” in the left main menu and click the  +  button and choose “Job Template”
+* Go to _Templates_ in the left main menu, click the green + button and choose _Job Template_
+* Fill out the details like this:
-   * NAME: choose the name of the playbook and make it the same as the node in the above workflow, for example “windows_create_user”
+    * _NAME_: choose the name of the playbook and make it the same as the node in the above workflow, for example _windows_create_user_
-   * DESCRIPTION: is optional and you can choose anything
+   * _DESCRIPTION:_ is optional and you can choose anything
-   * INVENTORY: The Inventory you just created
+   * _INVENTORY:_ The Inventory you just created
-   * PROJECT: Choose Windows or Linux, depending on the workflow node you are working on.
+   * _PROJECT:_ Choose Windows or Linux, depending on the workflow node you are working on.
-   * PLAYBOOK: Choose the correct playbook from the list.
+   * _PLAYBOOK:_ Choose the correct playbook from the list.
-   * CREDENTIAL: Choose the Machine Credential you just created.
+   * _CREDENTIAL:_ Choose the Machine Credential you just created.
-   * ONLY for the job template windows_create_user, enable the option “Enable Concurrent Jobs”.
+   * _ONLY:_ for the job template _windows_create_user_, enable the option _Enable Concurrent Jobs_.
 What this does is enabling the possibility to have multiple jobs running from this template concurrently.
 As you can see from the workflow diagram, we want this.
-The shared job template “azure_create_vm” has the same capability.
+The shared job template _azure_create_vm_ has the same capability.
-   * Click SAVE.
+   * Click _SAVE_.

 Repeat this exercise for each building block in your workflow.
 If might seem like a lot of work, but once you’ve done one or two, it becomes second nature and you can make them quite fast.

+>_**Note:**_
+>
-Note: If multiple nodes in the above workflow execute the same job template, as for example with windows_create_user, you only need to denine the job template once.
+>If multiple nodes in the above workflow execute the same job template, as for example with windows_create_user, you only need to denine the job template once.

-________________